Gares95/Data-Pipelines-with-Airflow/README.md

 ### sql_queries.py

 These file also contains the sql statements to select the data from the <em>staging tables</em>.
-After formating this statements the data filtered will be inserted in the <em>fact and dimensional tables</em>.
+After formatting this statements the data filtered will be inserted in the <em>fact and dimensional tables</em>.

 ## operators folder
 This folder contains the operators with each dedicated task for the pipeline.